 The single, easiest thing to do to save on high-risk car insurance

 Comparison shopping will change your financial life, especially when it comes to insurance providers.
 Because policies vary widely from each car insurance provider, so can the cost of car insurance premiums.

 While one car insurance company examines the last five years of your driving history, another examines the last ten.
 Each will have a different approach to evaluating the risk of different violations.
 And what may be considered a high-risk category for one company might be regarded as “standard” by another.

-Some providers even specialize in high-risk insurance.
+Some insurance carriers even specialize in high-risk insurance.
 These providers understand your challenges and needs better than a standard insurance company can.
 Agents there also have more experience helping high-risk drivers navigate through policy options to get the best rate.

 For example, insurance agents will advise on policy options that make policies unnecessarily expensive.
 They will also have intimate knowledge of different discount programs that can lower costs.
 (More on discounts to watch for a little later.)

 There are a handful of high-risk providers that are often subsidiaries of larger auto insurance companies, including: